drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 {{< figure src="debug-reaction-ui.png" alt="Debug Reaction UI" width="70%" >}}

 On the left hand side is a menu listing the two Continuous Queries created earlier.
-Select `hello-world-from` and the right hand pane will show the current results of the `hello-world-from` query.
+Select `hello-world-from` entry and the right hand pane will show the current results of the `hello-world-from` query.
 Initially, there is only one result, because only **Brian Kernighan** is associated with the "Hello World" message.

 {{< figure src="hello-world-from-debug.png" alt="Hello World From" width="70%" >}}